rnietoe/Training/docs/AWS/03-Network.md

 ### Global Accelerator

-improves the availability and performance of your applications for local or global users
+**`AWS Global Accelerator`** uses the vast, congestion-free AWS global network to route TCP and UDP traffic to a healthy application endpoint in the closest AWS Region to the user to improves the availability and performance of your applications for local or global users

 1234567890abcdef.awsglobalaccelerator.com